-Does your treadmill workout make you feel like a rat on a wheel?
+Does your cardio workout make you feel like a rat on a wheel?
 Then it’s probably time to change up your routine.
 And not just because you’re bored.

 “The human body wasn’t designed for conveyor-belt training or repetitive, one-dimensional movement,” says Dan John, a fitness coach in Burlingame, California, and the author of Never Let Go.